 Bachelor's Degree in Family and Consumer Sciences

 A bachelor's degree program in family and consumer sciences typically provides options for student specialization in fields such as teaching, interior design, nutrition, culinary services and general wellness.
 Depending on the chosen specialty, students gain skills in pedagogy, design, food preparation, child care or health.
-Many programs include internships opportunities.
+Many programs include internship opportunities.
 Courses offered in the first two years of a bachelor's degree program in family and consumer sciences are similar to those found in an associate's degree program, and may address the following topics:

 - Food science